5 New Year’s Resolutions to Change Your Oral Health

 The good news is that you can prevent further enamel loss by brushing, flossing, and using a fluoride mouth rinse.

-5. Start Eating Healthier
+5. Eat Healthier Foods

 It’s impossible to change your entire diet overnight.
 But you can start with small steps, like substituting pop for water.
 Little by little you can start changing your diet in the direction you want it to go.

 By reducing your sugar intake, you’ll be able to keep down plaque buildup inside your mouth.
+This will also make your next teeth cleaning and exam a breeze!